rashi-s17/Open-sourced-Olaf-Site/README.md

 # Pod's Website

 This is Pod 2.1.2 aka Open Sourced Olafs pod website from Major League Hacking Fellowship.
-Our website is fully responsive for a perfect user-experience.

 ![Alt text](captured.gif)

+# Features

+- Feeling bored, don't worry we have that covered too.
+Help Open Sourced Olaf build yet another snowman :snowman:
+- Our website is fully responsive for a perfect user-experience.

 ## Build Instructions